 - Aggravated Level I (A1) — An Aggravated Level I (A1) DWI sentence is imposed if 3 or more grossly aggravating factors are present.
 An offender can generally be sentenced to a minimum of 12 months in jail to a maximum of 36 months with no eligibility for parole, a fine up to $10,000 and court costs.
 The active sentence may be suspended if the defendant serves a term of at least 120 days in jail as a special condition of probation.
 If probation is imposed, it must include the condition that the defendant abstain from alcohol for at least 120 days, undergo a substance abuse assessment and comply with any related treatment or education.

 As your advocate, our job is to bring all pertinent facts to the court’s attention so that mitigating factors become obvious and doubt is placed on the existence of aggravating factors.
 We work tirelessly to provide the aggressive defense you need.

 Assertive advocates work to reduce or eliminate DWI punishment

 Strong defense counsel is crucial to obtaining a positive result in a drunk driving case because sentences range widely.
 If you are a multiple offender or are involved in an auto accident, you could face felony charges and years of incarceration.
 In other instances, we can negotiate a plea agreement that results only in a fine, community service or license suspension.
 As soon as you contact us, we will advise you about any aggravating factors and mitigating factors in your case and press for a favorable resolution.

 Contact a dedicated North Carolina DWI defense lawyer for a free consultation

 The Carolina Law Group defends clients accused of DWI and other North Carolina criminal offenses.
-Please call 252-672-2059 or contact us online to schedule a consultation at our New Bern, Morehead City or Havelock location.
+Please call 252-672-2059 or contact us online to schedule a consultation at our New Bern or Beaufort location.